🎮

 Gopher 2 pairs the hardware with 4.3 inch, TFT, 60 Hz, 480 x 272, 16:9, and 128.3 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Plastic, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, 6 Buttons, and L1, R1.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-A device can run a game and still fail the vibe test if the controls feel like an afterthought.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 The Consoles Most Likely To Pull You Away